meteor/chromatic/README.md

 # Chromatic
-Explore, visualize, and prototype your organization's UI components.
+Explore, visualize, and prototype your UI components.

 ## Usage